 ** Screening is a process that only buffs off the top of the finish layer to get rid of surface damage, then a new protective coating is applied.

-Costs associated with either option can vary.
+Costs associated with refinishing vs installing new hardwood floors can vary.
 Refinishing might seem to be the most cost-effective option but that is not always the case.

 Additional charges would be applied to trims, transitions, and underlayment, and can vary as well.

-If you want to rejuvenate the old floors in a cost-effective way, refinishing is an obvious choice.
+If you want to rejuvenate the old floors in a cost-effective way, refinishing vs replacing is an obvious choice.
 On the other hand, if your floor shows signs of damage that are beyond repair, or you don’t want to deal with the mess associated with refinishing, or you want a new look, installing a new floor would be your option.
-With so many beautiful flooring products to choose from, you will not have any problem to find one that will fit within your budget.
+With so many beautiful flooring products to choose from, you will not have any problem finding one that will fit within your budget.

-If you’re still not sure which way to go reach out to us and schedule an in-home design consultation appointment to get a professional’s opinion of what would be your best solution.
+If you’re still not sure which way to go – refinishing vs installing new hardwood floors – reach out to us and schedule an in-home design consultation appointment to get a professional’s opinion of what would be your best solution.